-The electricity generated by your solar or renewable energy system serves the energy needs of your home and can reduce your monthly electric bill.
-Any additional energy your home requires is automatically supplied by Mississippi Power.
-Any excess electricity your renewable system generates — electricity your home does not use — will be exported back to the electric grid and purchased by Mississippi Power.
-This is called net metering.
+The energy generated by your Distributed Generation (“DG”) system serves the energy needs of your home and can reduce your monthly electric bill.
+Any additional energy your home needs that is not supplied by your DG system is automatically supplied by Mississippi Power.
+If your DG system is considered renewable, and, at any moment, generates energy in excess of what your home consumes (or stores in a battery system), that energy may be exported back to the electric grid and purchased by Mississippi Power.

-Not all renewable energy systems will be able to generate excess electricity.
-It is more common for solar-powered homes to produce a portion of the electricity for their home and the remainder is provided by Mississippi Power.
-Those that do generate excess electricity will be eligible to sell that electricity to Mississippi Power at a rate determined by the Mississippi Public Service Commission.
-However, those who do not generate excess electricity will still see a reduction, or offset, in their bills as their home uses more solar energy and less energy from the grid.
+Not all DG systems will be able to generate excess electricity.
+It is common for solar-powered DG systems to produce a portion of the energy needed by your home, with the remainder is provided by Mississippi Power.
+Those customers that do generate excess energy will be eligible to sell to Mississippi Power at a rate determined by the Mississippi Public Service Commission.
+However, even those customers whose DG system does NOT generate excess electricity will still see a reduction, or offset, in their bills as the portion of the overall energy provided by the Mississippi Power should decrease.

 Net metering is the process by which individual electric utility customers who generate electricity from renewable energy, such as solar panels, can sell their excess power back to their local utilities.
 The customers are compensated at a rate established by the Mississippi Public Service Commission for the electricity they produce and place on the electric grid.